waltertamboer/api-documentation/source/reference/v2/subscriptions-api/create-subscription.rst

        .. type:: date
           :required: false

-     - The start date of the subscription in ``YYYY-MM-DD`` format.
+     - The start date of the subscription in ``YYYY-MM-DD`` format, in ``Europe/Amsterdam`` time zone.
 This is the first day on which your customer will be charged.
 When this parameter is not provided, the current date will be used instead.

    * - ``description``